greenwaltc/kellogg-music-match/FLYWAY-MIGRATION-SETUP.md

 # Flyway Migration Setup - Complete Implementation

-This document describes the successful implementation of a Flyway-based database migration system for the Kellogg Music Match project, replacing the previous concatenated SQL file approach.
+This document describes the successful implementation of a Flyway-based database migration system for the Affyne project, replacing the previous concatenated SQL file approach.

 ## 🎯 **Objectives Achieved**